The Witcher 3 is a great game, but it’s been over four years since its release. Is the game still worth playing?

 There’s a lot of excellent stuff on Game Pass right now that I’m interested in.
 They aren’t all winners like The Good Life, but the majority are.
 Scarlet Nexus, Visage, Subnautica: Below Zero, AI: The Somnium Files, Unsighted, and Back 4 Blood are among the most recent titles to be added to the service.
 There’s also Halo Infinite and Forza Horizon 5 coming out soon.
 In addition, on the 21st of this month, the lovely-looking Echo Generation will be released on day one, and Age Of Empires 4 for PC will be released on the 28th.

 I picked up The Forgotten City for £9.49 yesterday after frequent Inbox bargain spotter Andrew J informed me about an Epic Games Store voucher offer for £10 towards a game.
-This was largely due to GC’s excellent review.
+This was largely due to GC’s excellent feedback.
 I just found out that the game will be available on Game Pass for PC and consoles on October 28th.
 Who knows whether Microsoft will keep up this frenetic pace of high-quality new releases, but for now, it’s fantastic.

 In regards to my purchase from the Epic Games shop.
 I believe I misplaced the coupon, but since my game was less than 14 days old and had only been played for two hours, it was qualified for a refund.
 I just went to my account’s transaction page and selected refund beside the headline.
 At 16:55, I received an email stating that my refund had been authorized; at 16:56, PayPal emailed to inform me that I had been reimbursed; I checked my account on the mobile app and it had been credited.
 It took me less than two minutes to fill out the application and get my money back.